Mushroom1983/Readme-Generator/README.md

   npm install

   ## Usage
-  test
+  follow prompts to create a readme

   ## License
   This project is licensed under the MIT License. [![License](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

   ## Contributing
-  test
+  follow the prompts

   ## Tests
   npm test

   ## Questions
   For questions or feedback, feel free to contact me at ndavey1983@gmail.com.
-You can also find me on GitHub: [Mushroom1983](https://github.com/Mushroom1983).
+You can also find me on GitHub: [Musharoom1983](https://github.com/Musharoom1983).